The 2017 Legacy Research Fellowship application deadline has passed. Please check back in 2017 for more information about this program.

 - Currently available to only Minnesota residents

-- Awards allow for work to be conducted at the Minnesota History Center’s Gale Family Library, with work space provided.
+- Awards allow for work to be conducted at the Minnesota History Center’s Gale Family Library.

 - Projects must use the Society’s collections and research library.

-- A final presentation for Society staff, volunteers and interns is required.
+- Fellows will deliver final presentation for MNHS staff, volunteers and interns.

-- Some part of the research must be written as a MNopedia article for final payment of the fellowship award.
+- Fellows must write and submit a MNopedia article based on their research in order to receive the final payment of the fellowship award.
 Guidelines and consultation with MNopedia staff will be available during the scholar’s residency.